Board of Directors

 For more than two decades, Jennifer has been a teacher and tutor at Eastside College Preparatory School in East Palo Alto.
 While almost all Eastside students are first-generation in their families to attend college, over 99% of Eastside's graduates have been accepted to four-year colleges and universities.

-Jennifer has twin boys who attend Hausner (currently in the 8th grade).
-Jennifer has served on the Hausner Development Committee for several years and been an active volunteer in the Hausner community since her children joined the school, from organizing the school Hanukkah party to co-chairing the Hausner Book Fair.
+Jennifer has twin boys who graduated from Hausner in 2021, and are now students at Stanford.
+Before joining the Board, Jennifer served on the Hausner Development Committee and was an active volunteer in the Hausner community, from organizing the school Hanukkah party to co-chairing the Hausner Book Fair.
 Jennifer's family are members of Kol Emeth.
 They enjoy travel, hiking, and visiting family in Vermont, where Jennifer grew up.

 Prior to joining Eastside, Jennifer was a Fulbright Scholar at the University of Natal in Durban, South Africa, where her research focused on modern Zulu praise poetry, Izibongo.
 She graduated from Yale University with a double major in Literature and African Studies and taught Art to students in New Haven, CT as part of the LEAP program.